 This is one of the most vital things you must know about essential oils: not all essential oils are created equal.
 In fact, most of them are worthless to your health and often synthetic.
 Therefore, when buying essential oils — whether 5ml, 10ml or 15ml bottles — be certain they are certified USDA organic, 100 percent pure, therapeutic grade and indigenously sourced.

-To learn more about how to use the best essential oils, check out my free, in-depth Essential Oils Guide.
+To learn more about how to use essential oils, check out my free, in-depth Essential Oils Guide.

 Get FREE Access!